mlemineb/Document-Analyzer-App/README.md

 - text summarization for each page ( done with R via LexRank algorithm)
 - entity recognition for each page ( done with Python via Spacy)
 - tool for extracting tables from document and download as csv file

+You can access the application through this url : https://lbeydia.shinyapps.io/Document_Analyzer

 ## How it works
 ![Alt text](www/My_homepage.png?raw=true "How it Works")